Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/mqtt.md

 # MQTT Extension [(by Krayn)](https://www.twitch.tv/krayn_)
 ## Description
-This extension will allow you to connect Streamer.bot to any MQTT broker, suach as those found in Home Assistant, HomeSeer, OpenHAB, etc...
+This extension will allow you to connect Streamer.bot to any MQTT broker, such as those found in Home Assistant, HomeSeer, OpenHAB, etc...

 With proper a MQTT integration SB will be able to control nearly all smarthome devices and even allow bot to bot communication.